algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 By the way, the society previously used a popular tool named SWIG which can connect a lot of target languages to the engine.
 Though, it was too old and complex, so they replaced it with FABGen.
 In fact, their creation is trying to solve its predecessor's issue by implementing new features, and it's still evolving.
 This is the company's duty to complete FABGen's functionalities for improving their creations.

+As a matter of fact, they want to update FABGen, so it could be able to generate a binding for a new programming language: F#.
+That's how they went to Algosup and are counting on our team to fulfill their library of python scripts.

 # 3. Goal of the project
 The goal of this project is to create a binding in the F# programming language for FABGen.